karma-runner/karma-browserstack-launcher/README.md

 - `name` the BS worker name (optional, defaults to global)
 - `project` the BS worker project name (optional, defaults to global)

+> **Note:** you can also pass through any additional options supported by browserstack.
+(EG. `timezone`, `resolution`, etc.)
+See https://www.browserstack.com/automate/capabilities for a full list of supported options.

 ### BrowserStack reporter

 To report session results back to BrowserStack for display on your BrowserStack dashboard, use the following additional configuration: